 Q4.
 How to change the delimiting character?

-By default, newline is used as the delimiting character.
-However, both commands provide way to have NUL as delimiter instead.
+By default, the newline is used as the delimiting character.
+However, both commands provide a way to have NUL as delimiter instead.

 The option you need to use in both cases is -z.